DimitriTheFox/MassFileRemover/README.md

 Q: Is it save to use?

-A: A program deleted files?
+A: A program that can delete files?
 (Enter sarcastic comment here).

 Q: What files can this program delete?